 The main aim of construction monitoring is to compare the progress of construction work with the project schedule.
 However, clients also may request advice on the possibility of delays or cost variances, comments on the quality of the work done, verification that work has been completed or authorisation of requests for payment.
-GL Garrad Hassan has the resources to perform all these services, anywhere in the world.
+DNV GL has the resources to perform all these services, anywhere in the world.

 Generally speaking, construction monitoring is conducted through periodic visits to the construction site, usually on a monthly basis.
 More intensive monitoring may be required during periods such as foundation construction or project completion.
 Clients may also request visits to other locations, such as manufacturing plants or ports, to verify the availability or delivery of components or equipment.

 The final phase of construction monitoring involves provision of a report, summarising the findings and, if requested by the client, certification of any costs or project milestones.
 The construction-monitoring client will typically be an organisation financing a project, or the owner of a wave or tidal site under construction.
 In the latter case, the service is normally part of a project due diligence.
-GL Garrad Hassan has performed construction monitoring for a wide variety of clients.
+DNV GL has performed construction monitoring for a wide variety of clients.